Toast vs Square POS: Fees, Features & Which Is Best

 Toast vs Square: Quick Comparison

-While some businesses also consider Clover or Lightspeed as alternatives, this comparison focuses on Toast POS vs Square POS functionality since they represent the two dominant approaches: specialized POS software versus general-purpose, user-friendly flexibility.
+While some businesses also consider Clover or Lightspeed as alternatives, this comparison focuses on Toast POS vs Square POS functionality.

 Pricing structure directly impacts your margins on every sale.
 Here's how each platform breaks down monthly fees, transaction costs, and add-ons.